shiv86/Neo4j/README.md

 * An element is bound if the identifier was used in an earlier clause of the cypher statement

-In the above diagram (2) The entrie patterns has **no bound nodes**.
+In the above diagram (2) The entire patterns has **no bound nodes**.
 Since merge won’t consider a partial pattern, it attempted to match the entire unbound pattern which does not exist, and created it.

 To avoid recreating nodes which already exist, bind the parts of the pattern you dont want to recreated